Racial views of Donald Trump

-Donald Trump, the president of the United States, has a history of speech and actions that have been viewed by scholars and the public as racist or sympathetic to white supremacy.
+Donald Trump, the 45th and 47th president of the United States, has a history of speech and actions that have been viewed by scholars and the public as racist or sympathetic to white supremacy.
 Journalists, friends, family, and former employees have accused him of fueling racism in the United States.
 Trump has repeatedly denied accusations of racism.

 In 1973, Trump and his company Trump Management were sued by the Department of Justice for housing discrimination against African-American renters; he settled the suit, entering into a consent decree to end the practices without admitting wrongdoing.
 From 2011 to 2016, Trump was a leading proponent of the debunked birther conspiracy theory falsely claiming president Barack Obama was not born in the United States.
 In a racially charged criminal case, Trump continued to state, as late as 2024, that a group known as the Central Park Five mostly made up of African American teenagers were responsible for the 1989 rape of a white woman in the Central Park jogger case, despite the five males having been officially exonerated in 2002.
-Trump launched his 2016 presidential campaign with a speech in which he said that Mexico sends criminals to the border: "They're bringing drugs.
+Trump launched his 2016 presidential campaign with a speech at Trump Tower, in which he said that Mexico sends criminals to the border: "They're bringing drugs.
 They're bringing crime.
 They're rapists.
 And some, I assume, are good people."
-During the campaign, Trump used the fears of the white working class voters, and created the impression of global danger of groups that are deemed to pose a challenge to the nation.
+During the campaign, Trump stoked the fears of conservative white working class voters, creating the impression of global danger from groups that are deemed to pose a challenge to the nation.